pousa/kids_at_home/README.md

 # kids_at_home
-A curated list of activities for kids
+A curated list of activities for kids between 4y-8y.

 ## English